utm-cssc/website/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Use this template to file a bug you find on our website!
+about: Please use this template to file a bug you find on our website!
 title: "\U0001F41B Bug: {{Enter Bug Title}}"
 labels: 'Type: Bug'
 assignees: ''